Jo-Ann Roberts: Personal life

 She is married to Ken Kelly, with whom she has four adult children.
-She also has three grandchildren and cites the birth of her first grandchild as one of the forces which compelled her to move into politics in 2014.
+She also has four grandchildren and cites the birth of her first grandchild as one of the forces which compelled her to move into politics in 2014.
 Roberts has claimed that she wanted to have an adequate answer if her granddaughter asked her what she had done to fight climate change.

 Political career

 Roberts left her job at the CBC in 2014 to pursue a career in advocacy for public communication and the environment.
 She decided to run as a Green Party candidate in Victoria for the 2015 federal election campaign.
 While she had been approached by other parties, she claimed that the Green Party platform was the one which most aligned with her beliefs.
 She came second in 2015 with almost 24,000 votes, which is more votes than was received by 131 MPs who were elected.

 After the election, Roberts and her family moved back to her childhood hometown of Halifax.
 In 2018, she was appointed by Elizabeth May to serve as the deputy leader of the party, alongside Daniel Green.
 She ran as the Green Party candidate in Halifax in the 2019 federal election, finishing in third with 14% of the vote.

 On November 4, 2019, Elizabeth May announced that she would be stepping down as leader of the Green Party, effective immediately.
 She then named Roberts as the new interim leader.
 Roberts served until the election of Annamie Paul in October 2020.

 Roberts ran in Halifax in the 2021 federal election, placing fourth.

 Roberts serves as host and producer for the Green Party podcast, People, Politics, and Planet.